How the Digestive System Works? Step by Step Process in Order

 The digestive system helps absorb nutrients from food and passes them into the circulatory system.
 The circulatory system then distributes the nutrients to the whole body’s tissues.

-Further, the circulatory system carries water-insoluble material back to the digestive system and helps in expulsion through feces.
+Further, the circulatory system carries water-insoluble material back to the digestive system and helps expel it through feces.

 How does the digestive system help the body maintain homeostasis?